la2050/archive/_organizations/find-your-anchor.md

 title: Find Your Anchor
 org_type: Nonprofit
 org_summary: >-
-  Find Your Anchor is a grassroots movement aimed at suicide prevention, awareness, and education.
-With creativity and a personal touch, Find Your Anchor aims to support those who may be struggling and de-stigmatize conversations surrounding suicide and mental health.
+  Find Your Anchor (FYA) is a grassroots movement aimed at suicide prevention, awareness, and education.
+With creativity and a personal touch, FYA aims to support those who may be struggling and de-stigmatize conversations surrounding suicide and mental health.
 tags_indicators:
   - Mental & emotional health
   - Health